 Torchwood, 2006 til 2011

-Cardiff Bay plays a starring role in this BBC series.
+Another show using Cardiff filming locations, however it's Cardiff Bay taking a starring role in this BBC series.
 The Hub, Torchwood’s secret headquarters, is located underground in Roald Dahl Plass, beneath William Pye’s stainless steel Water Tower sculpture.
 The Wales Millennium Centre often appears as a backdrop.
 In Torchwood: Miracle Day, Gwen Cooper lives at The Old Rectory on Rhossili Bay, a cottage owned by the National Trust.

 Die Another Day, 2002